ibm-cloud-docs/monitoring/core/data-security.md

 By default, the IBM instructions for configuring the monitoring agents disables the capture feature.
 If you choose to follow other instructions, IBM recommends disabling capture by setting the `sysdig_capture_enabled: false` in your dragent.yaml for Linux installations or the Kubernetes sysdig-agent Deployment custom resource.
 {: note}

-When Captures are enabled, notice that Sysdig will have deep visibility into your operations.
-To avoid a security incident and potentially exposing data outside of your organization, check your organization's security policies before you enable captures on a node.
+When Captures are enabled, to avoid a security incident and potentially exposing data outside of your organization, check your organization's security policies before you enable captures on a node.
 Consider disabling the *Capture* feature for all your monitoring agents.
 {: important}